 Table of Contents

-Your best bet for the real deal is to reach of to current students and alumni.
-Connecting in-person or on the phone/video-chat with a member of the community will expand and strengthen your professional network.
+Your best bet for the real deal is to reach out to current students and alumni.
+Connecting in person or on the phone/Zoom with a member of the community will expand and strengthen your professional network.
 Who knows?
 You might even meet your new best friend.

-But if you’re looking for a critical and even scathing view of the Harvard MBA, here are a couple of books to peruse from a less-than-rosy perspective:
+But if you’re looking for a critical (occasionally scathing) view of the Harvard MBA, here are a couple of books from a less-than-rosy perspective:

 - Duff McDonald, The Golden Passport: Harvard Business School, the Limits of Capitalism, and the Moral Fatigue of the MBA Elite (2017, Harper Collins)